garudlab/microbiome_demography_manuscript/Analysis/figure_s8.md

 # Figure S8

-Supplemental Figure 8 shows all of the site-frequency spectra and likelihood surfaces for demographic inference over accessory genes for the 27 species included in this study.
+[Supplemental Figure 8](../Supplement/Supplemental_Figure_8.jpg) shows all of the site-frequency spectra and likelihood surfaces for demographic inference over accessory genes for the 39 species included in this study.

 To recreate this figure, you must: